PUBLICATIONS | EVENTS | ARTICLES & OP-EDS | PRESS | PRESENTATIONS | PARTNERS & SPONSORS

 Stefan Andrej Shambora/ Electric Power Line Towers/ CC BY 2.0

 Mexico's energy reform opened the door for much-needed improvements in the electricity sector, but structural change will be a long process and the greatest benefits will materialize only over the course of a decade, according to a recently released report from the Inter-American Dialogue featured in the Financial Times and Mexico's AM.
-Click here to read the working paper.
+Click here to read the working paper in English.
+Para leer el informe en Español, favor de hacer click aquí.

 The Energy, Climate Change and Extractive Industries Program seeks to improve understanding and communication on energy policy issues in Latin America through research, public events and roundtable discussions.
 By producing balanced analysis and convening policymakers, corporate leaders and industry experts, the program informs and shapes policies that promote investment while encouraging economically, socially and environmentally responsible development of natural resources.

-The Energy Program is now accepting summer and fall internship applications.
-Click here for more information
+The Energy Program is now accepting internship applications for Fall 2014 and Spring 2015.
+Click here for more information.

 Lisa Viscidi, Program Director